 About the Collection

-The New Hall Art Collection is a collection of modern and contemporary art by women at Murray Edwards College, University of Cambridge.
+The New Hall Art Collection is a collection of modern and contemporary art by women on display at Murray Edwards College, University of Cambridge.

-The Collection, which was founded in 1986 with the purchase of Mary Kelly’s six-part work Extase, has evolved through gifts and loans from artists and alumnae and today includes over five hundred works by artists of international quality and renown – including Dame Paula Rego, Maggi Hambling CBE and Judy Chicago – and is now considered to be one of the largest and most significant collections of contemporary art by women in the world.
+The Collection, which was founded in 1986 with the acquisition of Mary Kelly’s six-part work Extase, has evolved through gifts and loans from artists and alumnae and today includes over five hundred works by artists of international quality and renown – including Dame Paula Rego, Maggi Hambling CBE, Cornelia Parker RA, Sandra Blow RA, Lubaina Himid and Judy Chicago – and is considered to be one of the largest and most significant collections of contemporary art by women in the world.

-The Collection’s home at Murray Edwards College is very fitting; the College is focused on women’s learning and its 1960s experimental architecture lends itself well to a Collection of contemporary art.
-It aims to inspire those who live and work in Murray Edwards College to consider the place of art in their every-day lived experience.
+The Collection’s home at Murray Edwards College is very fitting; the College is focused on women’s learning and its 1960s modernist architecture lends itself well to a Collection of contemporary art.
+It aims, through the artworks which are displayed throughout the building, to inspire those who live and work in Murray Edwards College to consider the place of art in their every-day lived experience.

 The Collection is open to visitors throughout the year and many of the works are on display to the public.
 A self-guided tour is available from the Porters’ Lodge.

 We have a series of talks, lectures and screenings – please see the Exhibitions and Events page for more information.